LSX-UniWue/recsys-22-user-attributes-recommender/docs/developer_guide.md

 This section lists areas of the project that are not documented/need code comments:
 * What is the purpose of the kubernetes job in [k8s](./../k8s)
 * Contents of the "support-code" in [runner/util](./../runner/util)
+* Most methods, classes, and modules

 ## Refactor proposals ##
 * The predition logger callback for pytorch lightning is contained in [runner/util](./../runner/util) (I [AL] would expect this to be at [logger](./../logger))
-* The code in [runner/util](./../runner/util) is quite extensive and should probably be moved into multiple separate modules (e.g. [runner/util/containers](./../runner/util/containers.py) could be a directory)
+* The code in [runner/util](./../runner/util) is quite extensive and should probably be moved into multiple separate directories (e.g. [runner/util/containers](./../runner/util/containers.py) could be a directory)
 * Every directory deserves its own little README.md describing its purpose, contents, and implementation hints in a few sentences
-* If this project aims to become a CLI one day the directories should be structured into commands
+* If this project aims to become a CLI one day the project structure should represent that by:
+    + Either: directories should be structured into commands
+    + Or: An app directory should be created in which commands are defined and registered at one central file
+* If a class is defined in a file the file should have the same name as the class (e.g., [indexer.py](./../data/base/indexer.py) defines the CsvSessionIndexer class)
+* If a file defines multiple classes make it a directory.